mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/configuration/external-dex/index.md

 - The managed cluster is [attached][attached-cluster] to the management cluster (Kommander).
 (You will need to [create a cluster via Kommander][create-managed-cluster] to have a managed Konvoy cluster.)
 - A Dex Client created on the management cluster.

-<p class="message--warning"><strong>WARNING:</strong> Ensure that DKP ’s Kommander has been installed using the default certificate and not a customer issued or ACME certificate.
-Otherwise, the installation of Kaptain will break.
-Custom and ACME certificates are supported in Kaptain versions 2.2 and later on DKP versions 2.3 and later.</p>
+<p class="message--warning"><strong>WARNING:</strong> Ensure that DKP Kommander is installed using the default certificate and not a customer-issued or ACME certificate.
+Otherwise, the installation of Kaptain can  break.
+Custom and ACME certificates are supported in Kaptain versions 2.2 and later, and DKP versions 2.3 and later.</p>

 ## Kaptain configuration requirements